lizardsystem/lizard-waterbalance/doc/source/deployment.rst

 of the lizard-waterbalance Django app.
 As with all Python apps developed at Nelen & Schuurmans, use the ``fullrelease`` script.

-  1. Update the version info that is specified in the setup script of wbcompute.
+  1a.
+Update the version info that is specified in the setup script of wbcompute.
 You have to do that manually as the fullrelease script only updates the version info in setup.py.

+  1b.
+Hardcode the version in the wbcompute.py because once py2exe-ed pkginfo cannot read the version info from setup.py anymore.

   2. Personally, I use my Ubuntu development environment to create a tagged version of the lizard-waterbalance Django app.
 From the root of the Django